 The first part of worksheets require students to plot the points on the graph, draw the line and identify the type of slope.
 In the next section, draw a line through the single-point plotted on the graph to represent the type of slope mentioned.

 Based on the two points plotted on a graph, calculate the rise and run to find the slope of the line in the first level of worksheets.
 Find the rise and run between any two x- and y- coordinates on the line provided in the second level of worksheets.
+This practice resource is ideal for 7th grade and 8th grade students.

 Use the x- and y- coordinates provided to find the slope (rise and run) of a line using the ratio method.
 A worked out example along with the formula is displayed at the top of each worksheet for easy reference.